Critical Studies in Asian, Islamic, and Jewish Traditions

 AREA OF CONCENTRATION: Students will take courses moving toward Qualifying Examinations and the writing of a dissertation.
 The bulk of the student's courses, to be worked out with the student's adviser, will be directed toward developing a major area of concentration.
 This major area of concentration will consist of courses in methodology as well as in a particular religious tradition.
 These courses should be chosen so as to lead to a dissertation that will make a contribution to a) the methodological study of religion and/or b) the understanding of a particular religious tradition.

-MINOR FIELD: Each student is also expected to develop a minor, consisting of at least twelve hours of course work and a Qualifying Examination in a second track.
+MINOR FIELD: Each student is also expected to develop a minor, consisting of at least twelve hours of course work and a Qualifying Examination (Exam #4) in a second religious tradition.
 A "Minor Area Worksheet" must be completed before the student sits for Qualifying Exams.

 EARNING A MINOR: GDR students outside of Critical Studies may complete a minor in this area.
 In consultation with a Critical Studies area minor advisor, twelve course hours will be completed, followed by a minor area exam as part of the student's Qualifying Exams.
 The specific course of study, including language requirements, will be set by the minor area advisor.

 LANGUAGE COMPETENCE: Students must have the language competence required by their dissertation project.
 These requirements must be met before sitting for the Qualifying Examinations.
 At minimum: